Puerto Rico (board game): Gameplay

 Each player uses a separate small board with spaces for city buildings, plantations, and resources.
 Shared between the players are three ships, a trading house, and a supply of resources and doubloons (money).

 The resource cycle of the game is that players grow crops which they exchange for points or doubloons.
 Doubloons can then be used to buy buildings, which allow players to produce more crops or give them other abilities.
-Buildings and plantations do not work unless they are manned by colonists.
+Buildings and plantations do not work unless they are staffed and worked by colonists.

 During each round, players take turns selecting a role card from those on the table (such as "Trader" or "Builder").
 When a role is chosen, every player gets to take the action appropriate to that role.
 The player who selected the role acts first and also receives a small privilege - for example, choosing the "Builder" role allows all players to construct a building, but the player who chose the role may do so at a discount on that turn.
 Roles that have already been selected earlier in a round are not available to be selected again.
 Unused roles gain a doubloon bonus at the end of each turn, so the next player who chooses that role gets to keep any doubloon bonus associated with it.
 This encourages players to make use of all the roles throughout a typical course of a game.

 The available roles are as follows:

 Settler: Each player in turn order may select one of the plantation tiles available in the central offer and add it to their personal player board.
 The player who selected Settler has the option to instead take a quarry tile, which provides a discount on building prices.
 After each player has had the option to add a plantation, the offer is replenished from a face-down pile so that it contains one more plantation than the number of players.

 Builder: Each player in turn order has the ability to purchase one building from the central market and add the building to their personal player board.
 The player who selected Builder receives a one-doubloon discount on any building they purchase, and occupied quarries provide further discounts.
 There are three types of buildings in the game: production buildings are required for producing goods, "violet buildings" grant players in-game advantages when occupied by a colonist, and large violet buildings provide bonus victory points if occupied at the end of the game.